CMU-CBML/NeuronGrowth_IGAcollocation/README.md

 dendrite formation considering the effect of intracellular transport of tubulin on neurite outgrowth.
 The gradient computation of $\phi$ is carried out using cubic B-splines to increase the smoothness of the solution.

 ### File structures
 *Neuron_Growth_Code folder* contains the implementation of 2D Phase field model for neuron growth code using isogeometric collocation method.
+*Simulation_Cases_in_paper* folder contains simulation cases used in paper (see below).
+Each case can be reproduced by using the same random seed saved in the folder.
+(Note that these simulations were restarted, so random seed needs to be set based on log file)
-*IGA_collocation_algorithm* folder contains functions built and used in the model.
+* *IGA_collocation_algorithm* folder contains functions built and used in the model.
-*case_Xneuron_X_paper* folders contain code and saved data necessary to reproduce simulation results shown in the paper.
+* *case_Xneuron_X_paper* folders contain code and saved data necessary to reproduce simulation results shown in the paper.

 ### How to run
 1. Have a valid installation of Matlab
 2. Navigate to *Neuron_Growth_Code folder*
-3. Run *main.m*
+3. Run *main.m* in each folder for that specific case
 ###
 The matlab code implemented banded matrix calculation to speed up multiplications.
 To see the full equations, please refer to our paper:
 *Modeling Neuron Growth Using Isogeometric Collocation Based Phase Field Method*